TechneWare/SmarterMail.Cli/README.md

 _EG: To run a script every 30 seconds use: `sched 30 run c:\temp\myscript.txt`_

+_**Note:** This command requires the program to run in interactive mode.
+If run from the command line, the app will enter interactive mode._

 ### Session

 | Command Alias | Comments |